borkdude/refl/README.md

 # refl

-A script to improve reflection configurations produced by the GraalVM native-image-agent.
+A script to clean up reflection configurations produced by the GraalVM native-image-agent for Clojure projects.

 ## Problem description